galaxyproject/training-material/topics/transcriptomics/tutorials/goenrichment/tutorial.md

 > ### {% icon comment %} Comments
 >
 > Let's go back a little bit, and reopen the trapnellPopulation file.
 If you go through the file, you'll see genes with 'NA' as an adjusted p-value.
 This means that there are genes in our population for which the differential expression test was not even performed (usually genes that were not expressed in any sample).
 These genes are irrelevant for this functional enrichment analysis.
+We also need to note that the study set does not include those genes!
 {: .comment}
 >
 > Let's remove the irrelevant genes from trapnellPopulation.tab, to see the differences in results.